 Registration cards contain information about a teacher's current registration.
 This includes the registration category, expiry and any conditions they may have on their registration.

-The expiry date listed on all registration cards – regardless of their registration type – is the deadline for the next annual registration period, which occurs on 30 September each year.
+The expiry date listed on most registration cards is the deadline for the next annual registration period, which occurs on 30 September each year.

 Please note VIT is unable to provide specific details of any condition(s) on any individual’s registration.
 All queries relating to any condition(s) on a particular teacher’s registration should be directed to that individual.